anguyenle/clone_by_password/README.md

 # clone_by_password
 This is an awful tool for wrapping git ssh commands, and is intended to let you clone from private repositories without needing to log in.
 After setup, it is designed to work in one line.
+This script requires [pycryptodome](https://pycryptodome.readthedocs.io/en/latest/) works by seeding the RSA key generation process with seedable noise.
+Further, this script is designed to not change anything systemwide; after it runs, it should delete every temporary file it needed to create to work with git ssh commands.

 ## Example usage: